CliMA/ClimateMachine.jl/docs/src/HowToGuides/Common/MoistThermodynamics.md

 # [MoistThermodynamics Module](@id MoistThermodynamics-docs)

-The `MoistThermodynamics` module provides all thermodynamic functions needed for the atmosphere and functions shared across model components.
+MoistThermodynamics.jl provides all thermodynamic functions needed for the atmosphere and functions shared across model components.
 The functions are general for a moist atmosphere that includes suspended cloud condensate in the working fluid; the special case of a dry atmosphere is obtained for zero specific humidities (or simply by omitting the optional specific humidity arguments in the functions that are needed for a dry atmosphere).
-The general formulation assumes that there are tracers for the total water specific humidity `q_tot`, the liquid specific humidity `q_liq`, and the ice specific humidity `q_ice` to characterize the thermodynamic state and composition of moist air.
+The general formulation assumes that there are tracers for specific humidity `q`, partitioned into

+ - `q.tot` total water specific humidity
+ - `q.liq` liquid specific humidity
+ - `q.ice` ice specific humidity

+to characterize the thermodynamic state and composition of moist air.

 There are several types of functions: